Photo credit: Beau Liddell

 -

-What are State Wildlife Plans and why are they important?
+What are State Wildlife Action Plans and why are they important?

-State Wildlife Action Plans provide strategic guidance for conserving Species in Greatest Conservation Need (SGCN) and the habitats they depend on within each state.
-These non-regulatory Plans outline proactive and voluntary approaches to conservation designed for collaborative implementation by a broad range of partners within states.
-These Plans reflect a shared commitment to maintaining a healthy environment for animals, plants and people.
-By guiding conservation efforts before species become critically imperiled, SWAPs help prevent the need for federal or state listing of animals or plants as endangered and reduce reliance on costly, restrictive recovery measures
+State Wildlife Action Plans (SWAPs) provide strategic guidance for conserving Species in Greatest Conservation Need (SGCN) and their habitats within each state.
+These Plans help maintain a healthy environment for animals, plants and people.
+By guiding conservation efforts before species become critically imperiled, SWAPs help prevent the need to list animals or plants as endangered.

-What is the goal Minnesota’s Wildlife Action Plan?
+What is the goal of Minnesota’s Wildlife Action Plan?

 To guide, facilitate, and inspire conservation actions that sustain the long-term health and viability of Minnesota’s biodiversity, with a focus on species that are rare, declining, or vulnerable (Species in Greatest Conservation Need) and their habitats.